ramisahili/workplace_pipeline/README.md

 1. **Scraping**
    Crawl workplace search results and extract ref number, date, description, and document links.
    Save metadata to MongoDB and download the documents to MinIO.
+   Data is stored in minio in this format (partition_date/ref_no.extension)

 2. **Transformation**
    Triggered via FastAPI (and optionally from Dagster), this process: